 Fees are subject to change.

-For full-time resident and nonresident undergraduates and graduates.
-Graduate students in the Colleges of Natural Sciences and Veterinary Medicine and Biomedical Sciences are not assessed a charge.
-Undergraduate students enrolled for nine or more credits and graduate students enrolled for six or more credits are considered full time and required to pay the full amount according to their college affiliation.
+Undergraduate students enrolled in twelve (12) or more credits and graduate students enrolled in nine (9) or more credits are considered full time and required to pay the full amount according to their college affiliation.
 Part-time undergraduate and graduate students pay a prorated amount.
+Graduate students in the College of Natural Sciences, College of Veterinary Medicine and Biomedical Sciences, and the Intra-University option are not assessed a charge.

-The College of Health and Human Sciences is the only college that applies their charge during the summer session.
+The Colleges of Business and Health and Human Sciences are the only colleges that apply their charge during the summer session.

 Special Course Fees